On-line Motion Planning Using Bernstein Polynomials for Enhanced Target Localization in Autonomous Vehicles: Introduction

-This paper is organized as follows: preliminary results on the properties of Bernstein polynomials are presented in Section \ref{sec:sec2}.
-The Bernstein estimator is introduced in Section \ref{sec:localization}, while the formulation of the motion planning algorithm is given in Section \ref{sec:MotionPlanner}.
+This paper is organized as follows: the on-line motion planning problem for enhanced target localization is formally stated in Section \ref{sec:problemformulation}.
+Section \ref{sec:solution} presents the approximation method based on Bernstein polynomials used to solve the problem.
 Finally, numerical results are shown in Section \ref{sec:results}, while conclusions are presented in Section \ref{sec:conclusions}.